 Grass cutting and weed killing

-Grass cutting and weed killing on road verges is undertaken by the County Council in rural areas, and local councils in urban areas.
+Grass cutting and weed control on road verges is undertaken by Hampshire County Council (HCC) in rural areas, and local councils in urban areas throughout the network to ensure the maintenance of sight lines at bends, junctions and signs, as well as the general appearance of the area

 - Grass cutting in rural areas

-Road verges of ecological interest are covered by a separate cutting programme to ensure we protect and maintain biodiversity wherever possible.
+Road verges of ecological interest are covered by a separate cutting programme to ensure HCC protect and maintain biodiversity wherever possible.

-We cut 3,700 km of rural verge every year through our scheduled programmes.
-Hampshire County Council’s appointed highways contractor carries out the rural grass cutting programme.
+Every year HCC cut approximately 3,700 km of rural verge through our scheduled programmes which are carried out by Hampshire County Council’s appointed highways contractor.

 - Grass cutting in urban areas

-Grass cutting in urban areas is done by the local city, district, borough council on behalf of the County Council.
+Grass cutting in urban areas is carried out by the local city, district, borough council on behalf Hampshire County Council.

 If you are concerned about an area of overgrowth in an urban area, please contact the relevant council.

 - Weed control

-Usually we do this over the summer months along footways and kerbs in towns and villages.
+Usually HCC do this over the summer months along footways and kerbs in towns and villages.
 Weed spray treatment needs dry weather to be effective.
-We may delay treatment if rain is forecast.
+Treatments may be delayed if rain is forecast.

-We keep a record of known growth sites of injurious and invasive weeds.
-We treat Japanese Knotweed, Giant Hogweed and Marestail three times a year.
-We control Ragwort and Himalayan Balsam through a combination of hand pulling and cutting.
+HCC keep a record of known growth sites of injurious and invasive weeds.
+Japanese Knotweed, Giant Hogweed and Marestail are treated three times a year.
+Ragwort and Himalayan Balsam are controlled through a combination of hand pulling and cutting.

-Some city, district, and borough councils manage weed control, excluding injurious weeds, on behalf of the County Council.
+Some city, district, and borough councils manage weed control, excluding injurious weeds, on behalf of Hampshire County Council.
 They are:

 - Basingstoke and Deane Borough Council